MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 ##### Schema versioning

 The _latest_ schema is retrieved using the [`TopicNameStrategy`](https://docs.confluent.io/current/schema-registry/serdes-develop/index.html) strategy at the time the `CREATE SOURCE` statement is issued.
-In the future, we expect to support specifying a different subject name strategy {{% gh 6170 %}}.
+In the future, we expect to support specifying a different subject name strategy.

 ##### Schema evolution